navyakoppana/TMDB_movie_data/README.md

 # TMDB_movie_data

 ## Table of Contents
-1.Project Motivation
+1. Project Motivation
-2.Libraries used
+2. Libraries used
-3.Files used
+3. Files used
-4.Results
+4. Results

 ### Project Motivation